bluxmit/alnoda-workspaces/workspaces/base-workspace/README.md

 ### Run on remote server

-Because workspace is just a docker image, running it in cloud is as easy as running it on local laptop.
+Because workspace is just a docker image, running it in any other server is as easy as running it on local laptop.

-Running on remote server allows you to collaborate easily by providing access to the workspace for other users.
+Running on remote server makes it much simpler to collaborate, because you can just share credentials to the workspace with your peers, and they will be able to use it.
 You can also run applications that should run permanently, and run jobs on schedule.

-There are only 3 steps needed to run workspace in cloud:
+The simplest deployment of the workkspace requires only 3 steps:

 - get virtual server on your favourite cloud (Digital Ocean, Linode, AWS, GC, Azure ...)
 - [install docker](https://docs.docker.com/engine/install/) on this server